OET

 Working in the UK

 Emjee is one of approximately 20,000 Filipino nationals working for the NHS, as nurses, doctors and other healthcare professionals.
-Filipinos play a hugely important role in the UK, as do the other 211 nationalities that make up the NHS‘s diverse workforce.
+Filipinos play an important role in the UK, as do the other 211 nationalities that make up the NHS‘s diverse workforce.

 Like all NHS staff, Emjee is working hard to protect UK residents from COVID-19.